AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 Users are expected to be familiar with the commands and examples listed below:
 <pre>
-get dictionary         # Default values in the dictionary get dictionary _dir    # Directory setting get dictionary ip      # Default ip setting get connections        # Active listener services (for TCP, REST, and Broker services) get databases          # Get the list of databases configured get processes          # Show background processes enabled get dictionary         # Show variables assigned get inserts            # Statistics on data ingestion to the local database of an Operator node !blockchain_file       # shows a variable value run client !master_node get connections  # will show the config on the master
+get dictionary         # Default values in the dictionary !blockchain_file       # shows the value assigned to the key blockchain_file get dictionary _dir    # The keys and values representing the work directories get dictionary ip      # Default ip setting get connections        # Active listener services (for TCP, REST, and Broker services) get databases          # Get the list of databases configured get processes          # Show background processes enabled get inserts            # Statistics on data ingestion to the local database of an Operator node run client !master_node get connections  # will show the config on the master
 </pre>

 ## The root directory and the default directories
-To define the root directory for AnyLog (which is different from the default), use the following command:
+To define the root directory for AnyLog (if different from the default), use the following command:
 <pre>
 set anylog home [path to AnyLog root]
 </pre>